 Cons of No-Interest Credit Cards

 Some might look at no-interest credit cards as too good to be true.
 That’s not necessarily the case, but there can be some drawbacks to them.
-Paying attention to the small print is important.
+Here are some potential pitfalls to be aware of.

 Temporary Promotional Rate

 Alas, that 0% APR doesn’t last forever.
 If you use the card for a large purchase but are unable to fully pay it off before the end of the promotional period, any balance will start accruing the card’s regular APR.

 At that point, the card may not have any advantages over any other card.
 In fact, the card could have an APR that is higher than average.
 When comparing 0% rate cards, it’s important to look at what the rate will be when the promo period ends and exactly when it will kick in.